Search

 A maximum of 12 credit hours may be transferred into a student's graduate degree program, unless specified as follows:

-• A maximum of 9 credit hours of transfer credit are allowed for students in the MBA and MSN programs and the School of Education MA or MET programs.
+• A maximum of 9 credit hours of transfer credit are allowed for students in the MBA and MSN programs and the School of Education MA programs.
 For detailed information regarding School of Education transfer credit, please see the School of Education section of this catalog.
-For the MSN program, the course must have been completed within five years before admission into the program.
+For the MSN program, the course must have been completed within ten years before admission into the program.

 • A maximum of 18 credit hours from a graduate counseling program at a university with acceptable accreditation may be accepted toward the MA in counseling.
 For detailed information regarding course transfer policies into the MA in counseling, please see the Transfer Policies section on the MA in counseling degree page in this catalog.